department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 You can request a Higher-Level Review of an initial claim or Supplemental Claim decision.
 You have one year from the date on your decision letter to request a Higher-Level Review. <br>

 This option isn’t available after a Higher-Level Review or Board Appeal on the same claim.
-It’s also not available if you have a [multiple party claim](/decision-reviews/multiple-party-claims/) (this is rare)..
+It’s also not available if you have a [multiple party claim](/decision-reviews/multiple-party-claims/) (this is rare)
 </div>

 ## How long does it take VA to make a decision?